pylint-dev/pylint/doc/how_tos/plugins.rst

 In general, a plugin is a module which should have a function ``register``, which takes an instance of ``pylint.lint.PyLinter`` as input.

+A plugin can optionally define also function ``load_configuration``, which takes an instance of ``pylint.lint.PyLinter`` as input.
+This function is called after Pylint loads configuration from configuration file and command line interface.
+This function should load additional plugin specific configuration to Pylint.

 So a basic hello-world plugin can be implemented as:

 .. sourcecode:: python